All Products

 Boolean

-Specifies whether to enable the environment variable replacement feature in Logtail configurations.
+Specifies whether to enable environment variable replacement in collection configurations.
 Default value: false.

-After you enable this feature, use ${xxx} as a placeholder for the environment variable xxx in the Logtail configuration in the console.
-For example, if you set the collection path to /${xxx}/logs and the environment variable to xxx=user, the collection path that takes effect is /user/logs.
+After you enable this feature, you can use ${xxx} as a placeholder for the environment variable xxx in the Logtail collection configuration on the console.
+For example, if you set the collection path to /${xxx}/logs and the environment variable is xxx=user, the effective collection path is /user/logs.

-If you want to use ${ or } in the configuration, use $${ or $} for escaping.
+If you need to use ${ or } in your configuration, you can use $${ and $} to escape them.

-This parameter is available for only Linux Logtail V1.0.31 and later or Windows Logtail V1.0.31.0 and later.
+This parameter is supported only by Linux Logtail 1.0.31 or later and Windows Logtail 1.0.31.0 or later.

 "enable_env_ref_in_config": false